Donald Trump questioned the lack of "due process" in the #MeToo movement, and Twitter clapped back hard

 We can’t help but wonder if this is a convenient narrative as Trump struggles to uphold the toxic environment that allowed abuse to flourish.

 Twitter, of course, clapped back to Donald Trump in the best way.

-This user called out Trump’s hypocrisy, given his own tendency to accuse others of wrongdoing without evidence.
+This user called out Trump’s hypocrisy, given his own tendency to accuse others of wrongdoing without evidence. false

 And this guy turned the tables on the president.